 However, there are still many factors hindering the uptake of EVs.
-Despite the benefits of lower operating costs, the price of an EV remains uncompetitively high compared to a traditional fossil fuel powered car preventing some people from entering the market.
-Whilst grants were previously available from Central Government to support the uptake of EVs these are now winding down.
+Despite the benefits of lower operating costs, the price of an EV remains high compared to a petrol or diesel powered car preventing some people from entering the market.
+Whilst grants were previously available from central Government to support the uptake of EVs these are now winding down.
 There is potential for local or regional incentives to be offered in their place or alternatively to wait for the market to respond to increased demand and drive down prices.

 In addition, whilst the technology is developing, range anxiety is still prevalent due to battery capabilities and a still developing network of charging infrastructure which can further dissuade potential buyers.
 There are many options for the provision of charging infrastructure ranging from being fully market led to fully public sector led.
+There are also challenges presented by different environments with highly urbanised environments making provision of residential on-street charging infrastructure difficult whilst rural settings will require provision of on-street charging infrastructure to ensure that range limitations do not prohibit the uptake of EVs in these more car dependent areas.
+Adapting existing urban / rural environments also presents significant challenges, with the retrofitting of existing public space representing a barrier to the wider provision of public charging infrastructure.
+These challenges also exist within new housing developments.